Thingybob8055/UoE-robotcs/README.md

 # Details about the task
 These are robotics tasks I did as part of my University Module.
 There were two main tasks
-- Trajectory Tracking, which makes the robot move in a square using a closed loop control system such as PID
+- Trajectory Tracking, which makes the robot move in a square (1 metre each side) using a closed loop control system such as PID
 - Command the robot to follow set waypoints in a map, whilst having simple obstacle detection and avoidance using the robots Laser Scanner
     - The robot also will generate a map (2D Occupancy Grid Map) by running the cartographer node in ROS2.
 Which uses the SLAM Algorithm.